andrewguy/Training/workshops/Intro_to_Python/lessons/02_variables-and-data-types.md

 >    4

 Retrieving items from a list is as simple as using square brackets after the list name, with the item index within the brackets.
+The item index is the position of the item of the list, starting from 0.

 One very important thing to note here is that Python is a zero-indexed language.
 That means that the first item in the list is accessed with index `0` (unlike R or Matlab, which are 1-indexed).